-Giving due consideration to the cash requirements of the Group, the Board has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future.
+The Directors and Management are confident that should further funding be required it can be raised through either an equity raise or debt funding.
+As at 24 April 2019 no such further funding has been raised and there can be no certainty that sufficient funds can be raised if required.
+This indicates the existence of a material uncertainty, which may cast significant doubt over the Group's ability to continue as a going concern, and, therefore, it may be unable to realise its assets and discharge its liabilities in the normal course of business.
+The financial statements do not include adjustments that would result if the Group was unable to continue as a going concern as the Board has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future.
 For this reason, the Board continues to adopt the going concern basis in preparing this financial information which assumes the Group will be able to meet its liabilities as they fall due for the foreseeable future.